ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 always to be found in salt and sugar
 If this recipe is properly tried, it will
 never be abandoned- There is norm
-that surpasses it, if so good
+that surpasses it, if so good.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vi:batch_vi_jennet_ver02:data:sn85026941:00393348458:1873110601:0380/pct:83.567134,77.931307,11.969393,6.764048/!600,600/0/default.jpg"/>
 </td>